amarshah1/cadical/README.md

 CaDiCaL Simplified Satisfiability Solver
 ===============================================================================

+Our goal is to augment Cadical with support for conditional autarkies in order to discover globally blocked clauses

 The goal of the development of CaDiCaL was to obtain a CDCL solver, which is easy to understand and change, while at the same time not being much slower than other state-of-the-art CDCL solvers.